 “Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.”

 Music is a very powerful therapeutic tool because it involves many different areas of the brain.
 The musical experience activates the neural centers for speech, memory, movement, emotions and executive functioning.
-Music therapists use music and all of its facets—physical, emotional, mental, social, aesthetic, and spiritual—to help clients improve their symptom management, emotional development, quality of time spent with loved ones, and quality of life.
+Musical elements such as rhythm can affect not just the brain, but also people’s heart rates and breathing.
+The experience of music stimulates a variety of senses, including auditory, visual, and tactile.